-The need to improve the health and wellbeing of Aboriginal children and families is a priority in every research focus area at the Telethon Kids Institute.
+The need to improve the health and wellbeing of Aboriginal children and families is a priority across every Research Focus Area at the Telethon Kids Institute.

 There are, however, specific cultural, social and economic